What is my Moped worth | What is my Mopeds value

 If you have taken the time to restore the moped and it is a very popular model, then it would fetch something close to or higher than $1000.

 What it’s worth?
-What it’s value?
+What is its value?

 My simple answer to these two questions is this.
 List your moped for sale at the amount you wish you could get for it.
 Would you pay that much for it?
 Then a few things will happen and you have some options.